rochelleterman/PS239T/A_Syllabus.md

 The final project consists of using the tools we learned in class on your own data of interest.
 Students are required to write a short proposal by November 10 (no more than 2 paragraphs) in order to get approval / feedback from the instructors.

-On Dec 15 we will have a **lightening talk session** where students can present their projects in a maximum 5 minute talk.
+On Dec 11 we will have a **lightning talk session** where students can present their projects in a maximum 5 minute talk.

 ##4.
 Class Activities and Materials